 HIM: Obviously we’re afraid of judgment, of being labeled by those who don’t grasp the subtleties of the path we’re exploring.
 Besides that, there’s a certain finality to telling people.
 As long as it’s a secret, we can always choose to disclose later.
 But once it’s out there, we can’t choose to un-disclose.
 While we keep quiet about it we still have options, but as soon as we don’t…

 HER: I know.
-As an account executive at a large company, my whole world would change.
+If we were outed to the wrong people, our whole world could change.
 On our last trip to Hedo (or Sandals, as far as my parents are concerned), we met a lovely woman who I instantly connected with both sexually and interpersonally.
 She was attractive, intelligent, a mother, and a former elementary school teacher.
 It wasn’t until the end of the week that I discovered her shocking secret: she had a gang bang fantasy that she and her husband arranged to live out … and they filmed it.
-Somehow, it got online, and she was forced to leave teaching — the 10-man gang bang her only legacy.
+Somehow, it got online, someone found it, and she was forced to leave teaching — the 10-man gang bang her sad legacy.
 Wanting to fuck multiple men did not make her a deviant, a danger to children, or a less effective teacher, but our society is not that open-minded.
 I can only imagine the way her former colleagues and students rewrote everything they knew about her in light of this revelation.
+I felt awful at the injustice for her, and afraid of facing the same kind of judgement if my adventures ever became public.

 This is the kind of cautionary tale I have to keep in the back of my mind as we set out to be authentic but also protect the life we’ve built for ourselves.
 It’s for this reason that another couple we met at Hedo insist on going out of state when they attend sex parties.
 They won’t even share their last name or let their picture be taken at the resort.